verilog-to-routing/vtr-buildbot/README.md

 # Manually triggering builds
 When testing the buildbot configuration (rather than VTR code) it is often useful to trigger builds manually.
-This can be done via the web GUI, or via IRC (by interacting with vtrbot at #vtr-dev on irc.freenode.org)
+This can be done via the web GUI, or via IRC (by interacting with vtrbot at #vtr-dev on https://webchat.freenode.net/)

+1. Sign into https://webchat.freenode.net/ (Channels: vtr-dev)

+2. Interact with the vtrbot by typing 'vtrbot: <command>' (substitute <command> with help for instructions)